 To calculate cost per acquisition, divide your campaign spend by the number of customers acquired via that same campaign.
-The formula can be broken down as:
+The CPA formula can be broken down as:

 CPA = Campaign Cost / Conversions

-As an example of using this formula in action, let’s say your campaign cost is $10,000 and ultimately you drove 1,000 conversions.
-Then by plugging in 10,000 / 1,000, your cost per acquisition will be $10.
+As an example of using this cost per acquisition formula in action, let’s say your campaign cost is $10,000 and ultimately you drove 1,000 conversions.
+Then by plugging in 10,000 / 1,000, your CPA will be $10.

 There is unfortunately not a standard benchmark that you can measure your own cost per acquisition against.
-Your CPA will ultimately vary based on whatever industry, products, and prices you are working in.
+Your CPA calculation will ultimately vary based on whatever industry, products, and prices you are working in.
 However, the following is a good rule to abide by – the lower the cost, the better your ad campaign is doing.

 No matter what business you’re in, we bet we can help improve your cost per acquisition.
 Find out how we can help improve your CPA.

-We compiled a library of the Essential Marketing Calculators that every marketer should use to track the success of their campaigns.
+Calculating cost per acquisition is a great way to measure the success of your marketing campaigns, but it’s not the only important metric to consider.
+At MNTN, we’ve compiled a library of the Essential Marketing Calculators that every marketer should use to track the success of their campaigns.

 Subscribe to the report Apple, Amazon, NBC and more use to get their CTV news.